-During 2008, there were 13 cases of syphilis reported in Davis County.
-Of those, 12 were latent infections and 1 was a primary infection.
+During 2009, there were 5 cases of syphilis reported in Davis County.
+All were classified as unknown latent.

 Syphilis is broken into three stages: primary, secondary, and late stage.
 People infected with syphilis may not have any symptoms for years; yet remain at risk for late complications if they are not treated.
 Although transmission appears to occur from persons with sores who are in the primary or secondary stage, many of these sores are unrecognized.
 Thus, most transmission is from persons who are unaware of their infection.
 Over the past several years, increases in syphilis among men having sex with men (MSM) have been reported and has been an issue in Davis County as well.